War film: American Civil War

 The costliest war in U.S. history in terms of American life, this war has been the subject of, or the backdrop to, numerous films, documentaries and mini-series.
 One of the earliest films using the Civil War as its subject was D.W.
 Griffith's 1910 silent picture, The Fugitive.
-Films that have the war as its main subject, or about a certain aspect of the war, include the 1989 film Glory, about the first formal unit of the Union Army during the American Civil War to be made up entirely of black men.
-Some films such as Gettysburg focused on a single battle during the war, or even on a single incident, like the French short film La Rivière du Hibou (An Occurrence at Owl Creek Bridge).
+Films that have the war as its main subject, or about a certain aspect of the war, include the 1989 film Glory, about the first formal unit of the Union Army during the American Civil War to be made up entirely of Black volunteers.
+Some films such as Gettysburg focused on a single battle during the war, or even on a single incident, like the French short film La Rivière du Hibou (An Occurrence at Owl Creek Bridge) and Disney's The Great Locomotive Chase (1956).
 Others like the 1993 miniseries North and South spanned the entire breadth of the war.
 Some films deal with the human aspects of the war, such as The Red Badge of Courage (1951), or Shenandoah (1965), on the tragedy that the war inflicted on the civilian population.
 Ken Burns's The Civil War is the most-watched documentary in the history of PBS.